kubernetes/enhancements/keps/sig-api-machinery/2887-openapi-enum-types/README.md

  - All enums in Kubernetes built-in types have enum tags properly added.
  - Enum syntax of kube-builder updated to match that of this KEP.

-#### Stable

-This feature should graduate with OpenAPI v3 after beta.

 ### Upgrade / Downgrade Strategy
-Enable/disable the OpenAPI v3 feature gate.
+Enable/disable the OpenAPIEnum feature gate.

 ### Version Skew Strategy
+The API is still compatible even with enum types enabled.
-An old version can still consume OpenAPI v2.
-For the conversion from v2 to v3 (see OpenAPI v3 KEP), enum types will not present and thus should cause no issue.
+For the conversion from v2 to v3 (see OpenAPI v3 KEP), enum types will be carried over and thus should not change the behavior of v3.

 ## Production Readiness Review Questionnaire